-- BB will document how many students applied to intern at BB cultivation facility to gain an understanding of the number of interested parties, fields students are interested in (ex: cultivating, accounting, administrative), and to measure what areas within Holyoke are students applying from; - After the completion of the students' internship, BB will create a program outcome document.
-The program outcome document will rate BB experience with each intern from 1-3 (low-moderate-high) in areas such as knowledge, professional skills, various personality attributes, ethics, teamwork, innovative approach, and presentation skills; - BB will request past interns and recipients of scholarships to submit to a voluntary survey every year, for at least five years, to track success of interns and scholarship recipients.
-Survey will inquire about current employment, financial, and overall well-being successes; - BB will document implementation of the BB scholarship and information about the students who receives the financial support;

-- BB will keep track of all the OHCDC events BB staff-members and ownership participated in, including a program outcome document describing how their involvement has helped positively impact the community, and disclosing the percentage of increase in community engagement from previous years; - BB will responsibly maintain all records of donations and sponsorships; and, - BB will review staff and owner participation on a quarterly basis to ensure that the goals listed above are met each year.
+- BB will document how many students complete their internships at BB's facility on Main Street. - ❖ BB will document implementation of the BB scholarship and information about the students who receives the financial support; - BB will request past interns and recipients of scholarships to submit to a voluntary survey every year, for at least five years, to track success of interns and scholarship recipients.
+Survey will inquire about current employment, financial, and overall well-being successes. - BB will keep track of all the OHCDC events BB staff-members and ownership participated in, including details on how their involvement has helped positively impact the community; - BB will responsibly maintain all records of donations and sponsorships; and, - BB will review staff and owner participation on a quarterly basis to ensure that the goals listed above are met each year.